Pandora: Documentation en: Intro Monitoring

 The configuration is done at module level, and the possible parameters are:

-- Dynamic Threshold Interval: time interval to be considered for the calculation of thresholds.
+- Dynamic Threshold Interval: time interval to be considered for threshold calculation.
 If 1 month is chosen, the system will take all existing data from the last month and build the thresholds based on that data.

 - Dynamic Threshold Two Tailed: if activated, the dynamic threshold system will also set thresholds below the average.
 If unchecked (default) only thresholds with values above the average will be set.